kluchey/OMG/pages/Study Guide.md

 # How should I Study Mathematics in High School?
 A Guide
 	- ## Avoid Illusions of Knowing
 		- Cramming can produce short-term gains but will be lost in long-term memory, leading to the very common feeling of "hitting a wall you can't climb up" at some future point.
-		- Re-reading and highlighting *feel* like they produce results but a
+		- Re-reading and highlighting *feel* like they produce results but actually produce very little memorization or understanding.
+You need to perform other activities while re-reading, such as forced recall and focused practice.
 	- ## Science Says...
 		- Spaced Repition
+			- Space over *dats*
 		- Forced Recall
 		- Focused Practice
 		- REM Sleep